-If an issue occurs on the course regarding unsportsmanship in the race (blocking or unsafe racing), those issues must be brought to the attention of the race director.
-The race director will absolve all issues related to unsportsmanship on the course.
-If the issue is with a Junior racer, then at NO POINT will it be tolerated for an adult to address the issue with the Junior racer.
-It must be addresses with the race director and the parent or coach associated with the Junior racer.
+If an issue occurs on the course regarding unsportsmanlike in the race (blocking or unsafe racing), those issues must be brought to the attention of the race director.
+The race director will absolve all issues related to unsportsmanlike on the course.
+If the issue is with a junior racer, then at NO POINT will it be tolerated for an adult to address the issue with the junior racer.
+It must be addresses with the race director and the parent or coach associated with the junior racer.

 The 6 Hour Mountain Bike Race will start at 10:00AM.
 Your bike should be positioned at the starting line no later than 9:45AM.

 The first team member starts at 10:00AM.
 Junior teams start at 10:00AM.

 The 3 Hour Mountain Bike Race (all categories including Juniors competing in 3 Hour categories) will start at 10:15AM.
 Your bike should be positioned at the starting line no later than 10:05AM.

 The Junior 1 and Junior 2 categories will start at 10:20AM.
 Your bike should be positioned at the starting line no later than 10:10AM.